calefrey/calefrey.github.io/mc.md

   * Warps are named locations located throughout the map.
 Only mods can set warp points, but everyone can use them with `/warp <warpname>`
     * If you found something cool and would like a named warp let a mod know
   * You can request to teleport to other players using `/tpa <playername>`.
 The other person must accept your request using `/tpaccept` ( or `/tpdeny` to reject).
+* ChestCleaner Chest Sorting
+  * While looking at a chest/inventory block, `/cleaninventory` or `/cinv`
 * If something doesn't work like it should, let me know.